protimroy/pro-log/site/pages/home.md

 ---
 slug: /
 title: Pro'Log
 description: Hi, this is Protim.
 I am documenting most of my learnings in the field of Computer Science here.
-I am going to be using a threaded format for each topic I explore.
 allow_html: true
 template: page.html
 ---